 Alternatively, you can opt for an optional vehicle based tour of the park.
 This activity gives you a wider understanding of the park and its three main areas: Glaciar Grey, Los Cuernos del Paine and Torres del Paine (Grey Glaciar, The Horns and The Towers).
-The price listed under Optional Activities is the total cost of it.
-The per person price will be reduced depending on how many travellers wish to take this option.
+The price listed under Optional Activities is the total price of the activity.
+The final per person price will depend on how many travellers wish to take this option.

 The treks are moderate to difficult along clearly marked trails and we will usually hike between 5-8 hours per day.
 Weather in Patagonia is an important factor to consider - be prepared for cold, wet and windy weather.

 You and a fellow traveller will share a tent for the next three nights.
 Sleeping bags are not provided on this trip so please bring your own.
 Alternatively you can hire it locally for approximately US$30 for the 3 nights.
 Make sure you inform your leader on day 1 of the trip if you intend to hire it locally for him/her to make the necessary arrangements.
 A (thermarest/inflatable camping mattress is provided on this trip.